Skip to main content

 2. 02

 Repeated pattern (observational).
 Seen multiple times in your data, not yet under test conditions.
-The coach surfaces it as a likely-true.
+The coach keeps it observational.

 3. 03